Kshitiz-GrittyGit/MLOPS_Metaflow_Mlflow_Project/README.md

 ## Project Overview

 This project showcases a complete ML deployment pipeline:
+- ✅ Experimentation being done and atrtifacts and metrics being loaded in MLflow.
 - ✅ Trained an XGBoost model using `scikit-learn` preprocessing and METAFLOW
 - ✅ Built a `FastAPI` inference service
 - ✅ Containerized the app with `Docker`
 - ✅ Pushed the image to `Amazon ECR`
-- ✅ Deployed it on a public `t2.micro EC2` instance (AWS Free Tier)
+- ✅ Deployed it on a public `t2.micro EC2` instance which is enough for the same.
 - ✅ Made live predictions using `curl` from any machine

 ---